-Anne-Marie Kenney is a consultant with Spelman Johnson, an executive search firm recognized for its work in identifying and recruiting outstanding leaders in education, advocacy associations, and social impact organizations.
+Anne-Marie Kenney is a senior consultant with Spelman Johnson, an executive search firm recognized for its work in identifying and recruiting outstanding leaders in education, advocacy associations, and social impact organizations.
 Based in Boston, Anne-Marie leads searches across a range of institutional types and administrative functions, with particular depth of practice in student affairs, student support services, and intercollegiate athletics.

 Anne-Marie joined Spelman Johnson in July 2018 after a 20-year career in student affairs at private institutions in Massachusetts.
 She most recently served as dean of student success at Newbury College.
 Previously, she was assistant dean of student life at Lesley University and director of student activities and orientation at Lasell College.